zbirenbaum/SealFaceRecognition/README.md

 the network with the pre-processed data.
 Do not close the terminal window or log out while the program is running.
-Alternatively, you can also run `sh ./train.sh 5` to run a 5 fold cross-validation on the data in FOLDERNAME.
+Alternatively, you can also run `sh ./train.sh 5` to run a 5 fold cross-validation on your data.

 # Using SEALNET for prediction

 1. If you have uploaded the probe photos, you can ignore this step.
-Otherwise, make sure the probe photos are in the Download folder and run:
+Otherwise, open a SEPARATE terminal, make sure the probe photos are in the Download folder and run:
 ```
 cd ~/Downloads
 scp -i kingram_id_rsa.txt -r YOUR_PROBE_FOLDER kingram@gpu-1.colgate.edu:/data/kingram_workspace/SealFaceRecognition/data/probe
 ```
+To understand how YOUR_PROBE_FOLDER should be organized, look at the data section.
 2. On the terminal connected to AWS, run `sh ./generatePrediction.sh YOUR_PROBE_FOLDER` to run the recognition model on your probe data.
 It will output a result.json file that you will use to open the GUI.
 3. Back on the other terminal, run
 ```